Language Studies

 Our Latin program is designed to help participants read and translate Latin texts from various literary genres and time periods.
 We offer a three-course sequence which introduces beginners and those with limited Latin experience to the fundamental grammar and vocabulary of Classical Latin.
 We also offer courses for more experienced Latin students; these courses focus on the translation of passages from a specific author, literary genre, or time period.

-In 2024, we are offering not only our Latin: Foundations sequence, but also two courses on the study of Scholastic authors and a course in Latin prose composition.
+In 2024, we are offering not only our Latin: Foundations sequence, but also a course in Latin prose composition and a Scholastic Latin reading group.

 Our Greek program is designed to help participants read and translate Ancient Greek texts with minimal need for external aids.
 We offer a three-course sequence which introduces beginners and those with limited Greek experience to the fundamental grammar and vocabulary of Ancient Greek.
 Although this sequence trains students in the fundamentals of the Classical period and Attic dialect of Ancient Greek, participants are adequately prepared to read early Koine Greek, such as that featured in the New Testament.
 We will also offer courses for more experienced Greek students; these courses focus on the translation of passages from a specific author, literary genre, or time period.